okta/okta-mobile-swift/Samples/WebSignIn/README.md

 ## Abstract

-Use the Web Authentication UI library from this SDK to add sign-in to your app, and use the OAuth 2.0 token exchange flow to perform single sign-on in a companion app.
+Add web-based sign in and single sign-on with the WebAuthenticationUI library and OAuth 2.0 token exchange flow.

 ## Overview